gmodena/tinydp/README.md

 PATE assumes two main components: private labelled datasets ("teachers") and a public unlabelled dataset ("student").

 Private data is partitioned in non-overlapping training sets.
-An ensamble of "teachers" are trained independently (with no privacy guarantee).
+An ensemble of "teachers" are trained independently (with no privacy guarantee).
 The "teacher" models are scored on the unlabelled, public, "student" datasets.
 Their predictions are aggregated and perturbed with random noise.
 A "student" model can then trained on public data labelled by the ensamble, instead of on the original, private, dataset.

-For more details on how (and why) this work see the reference presented [here](https://nowave.it/course-notes-on-differential-privacy.html).
+[This blog post](https://nowave.it/course-notes-on-differential-privacy.html) contains some details on references on how (and why) this works.

 # Example